Pelvic Floor Rehabilitation in Athens, GA

 - Decrease in pain relating to anything in the pelvic floor area

-Pelvic floor dysfunction is a disease that is commonly unidentified and untreated so it is important to inform your doctor if you are experiencing incontinence or any type of pain relating to your pelvic area.
+Pelvic floor dysfunction is a disease that is commonly unidentified and untreated so it is important to inform your urologist if you are experiencing incontinence or any type of pain relating to your pelvic area.

 Also commonly referred to as Pelvic Floor Rehab, Pelvic Physical Therapy, Pelvic PT, Urogynecologic Physical Therapy, or Pelvic Physiotherapy, the treatment can offer great relief to anyone who is experiencing any sort of pelvic pain.
-Contact your doctor today to start the assessment and treatment for pelvic dysfunction.
+Contact your urologist today to start the assessment and treatment for pelvic dysfunction.

 If you would like to speak with Dr. Allen at The Urology Clinic and Georgia Lithotripsy and Laser Center about pelvic floor rehab, please give us a call at (706) 543-2718 or schedule an appointment in Athens, GA through our secure online form.